bouncmpe/bouncmpe.github.io/content/courses/cmpe476.en.md

 Transport layer services and protocols.
 Internet protocols TCP and UDP.
 ATM Adaptation Layer protocols.
 Client-server and peer-to-peer programming models.
 Network programming.
 Remote procedure call.
 Application layer issues and protocols.
 Network security.
 Domain name system.
 Network management.
 Electronic mail and news services.
 Overview of distributed systems and structures.
 Distributed file and directory systems.
 Distributed coordination, concurrency control, deadlock detection and election algorithms.

-## Course Learning Outcomes

-- Understand transport layer services and protocols, including TCP, UDP, and ATM Adaptation Layer protocols
-- Develop programming skills for client-server and peer-to-peer models using network programming techniques
-- Implement and analyze remote procedure calls and the associated application layer issues and protocols
-- Gain knowledge of network security concepts and protocols, including mechanisms for ensuring secure communication
-- Comprehend the operation and structure of the Domain Name System (DNS) and network management protocols
-- Apply electronic mail and news service protocols in practical scenarios
-- Understand the core principles of distributed systems, including file and directory systems, and their management
-- Analyze and implement distributed coordination techniques, such as concurrency control, deadlock detection, and election algorithms

 ## Current Instructor